 5. Ride like a local in the hustle and bustle of the city

 It’s not an exaggeration when saying that Saigon is the paradise of motorbikes.
-You know why riding across Vietnam sounds like an interesting thing for young backpackers?
-Well, nobody can resist the beautiful scenery, the crazy and chaotic traffic and the kind people you meet along the way if you use this vehicle to travel.
+Do you know why riding across Vietnam sounds like an interesting thing for young backpackers?
+Well, nobody can resist the beautiful scenery, the crazy and chaotic traffic when using motorbikes.
+Additionally, it’s easier to interact with the locals you meet along the way.
 All these things make riding a motorcycle in Vietnam one of the best things you will ever do.
 While riding a motorbike in Vietnam seems exciting, very few people can make it true due to limited time.
 An alternative way to get the same experience within just a few hours is to go with a motorbike tour operator.
 Does it sound cool?

 Driving a motorbike in Vietnam is not easy but it’s a once in a lifetime experience with the benefits of fully experiencing the local life and exploring hidden gems and get the feeling of liberation.
-I’d strongly recommend that you should spend at least two or three hours on a motorbike because what the experience brings about, is far more than what you could ever imagine.
+I’d strongly recommend that you should spend at least two or three hours on a motorbike.

-While there are quite a few of tour operators who are doing this kind of tour, Saigon Kiss Tours worth a try because all of the riders are female.
+While there are quite a few tour operators who are doing this kind of tour, Saigon Kiss Tours worths a try because all of the riders are female.
 And you know what, women drive the motorbike much more slowly and carefully than men.

 Wear comfy clothes when driving, prepare for yourself safety equipment if you drive by your own